 - Indicate reporting relationships and lines of communication: One of the functions of the organizational chart is to show who is reporting to whom (direct report).
 This type of reporting relationship can be shown by a solid line between the supervisor and the direct report.
 However, sometimes there is a relationship between two people on a project, but it isn't a direct reporting line.
 For example, maybe you want to show that a staff person has a supervisor at the organization where she works, but also receives day-to-day technical guidance by someone based at a partner organization.
 In cases like this, where you want to show a connection but not a supervisory relationship, a dotted line comes in handy.
 A dotted line can also be used to show that two people (or two organizations) will be in regular communication with one another.

 - Provide an interpretative key: If your chart is color-coded or uses different geometric shapes to distinguish roles, organizational affiliation, office location, etc., it is essential to have a key that explains the design.
-It may seem obvious to you that everything shaded blue means headquarters, and everything shaded red means field office, but it may not be obvious to someone viewing the chart for the first time.
+It may seem obvious to you that everything shaded blue means "headquarters" and everything shaded red means "field office," but it may not be obvious to someone viewing the chart for the first time.

 Get an Outside Opinion

 One of the goals behind the organizational chart is to create something that is easy to interpret.
 If your organizational chart is difficult to decipher, the donor may wonder whether you have a solid plan for how you'll run the proposed project.
+A good rule of thumb is that the reader should be able to understand your graphic in 30-seconds or less.

 The chart should be self-explanatory.
 To make sure it makes sense, it helps to have someone look at it who has not been part of the proposal process.
 If she can interpret the chart correctly without your walking her through it, that's a good sign you're on the right track.
 If she comes back to you with questions like, "I don't understand, is the coordinator reporting to the project director?" or "Is this person going to be employed by us?" then you'll know the chart needs further work.